 As one of Seattle’s most prominent citizens, Alfred Lueben was featured in a locally published 1906 book titled Men Behind the Seattle Spirit.
 When planning began for Seattle’s first world’s fair -- the Alaska-Yukon-Pacific Exposition -- he was the perfect guy to help organize the musical entertainment that would be performed for fairgoers on German Day, August 18, 1909.

-In fact, even before the A-Y-P Exposition opened on June 1st, the local German community was feeling quite festive: On April 25th Lueben directed his Seattle Liederkranz in a “Grosses Konzert, Oper und Ball” at Turn-Halle (now located at 1819 8th Avenue and Olive Street) and another “Grand Concert, Opera & Ball” was held at the Germania Hall (S 13th Street and E Street) on May 16th.
+In fact, even before the A-Y-P Exposition opened on June 1st, the local German community was feeling quite festive: On April 25th Lueben directed his Seattle Liederkranz in a “Grosses Konzert, Oper und Ball” at Turn-Halle (now located at 1819 8th Avenue and Olive Street) and another “Grand Concert, Opera & Ball” was held at Tacoma's Germania Hall (S 13th Street and E Street) on May 16th.
 When August 18th, German Day, arrived, the various Germanic celebratory activities included singing contests by the Turnverein and Liederkranz choruses, and orchestral performances (conducted by Lueben) at the Exposition Auditorium.

 Carrying the torch

 At some time about 1910 the Luebens Costumes Co. set up shop in the Clemmer Theater building (1418 2nd Avenue), where it rented and sold costumes to shows at the Cort and Cordray theaters.
 By 1918 the Lueben Costuming Co. had settled into a shop in the Hadden Hall Building (at 1923 3rd Avenue) at the back of the Moore Theater and it began renting tuxedos and dress suits as well.
 Lueben and his son Alfred ran the store for many years.
 The other son, Rudolph (1891-1951) became a lawyer.